 Nursing Program FAQs (Frequently Asked Questions)

 For more information about our application process please click here: Application and Selection Information.
-Due to the COVID-19 emergency crisis, the 2021 application cycle will be delayed until Fall 2021.
-The Cabrillo College Nursing Program will accept applications for the spring 2022, fall 2022 and spring 2023 semesters from September 1-November 30, 2021.
-The recency requirement for the science pre-requisities is waived for this application cycle only.
+The Cabrillo College Nursing Program will accept applicants for fall 2023 and spring 2024 from February 15th until March 15th, 2023.

 Prerequisites must be completed before applying to the program.
 In process courses will be not be considered.